mylinuxforwork/dotfiles/README.md

 The package includes an installation script install.sh that will guide you through all steps of the installation or update process.

+## Supported platforms

-The released dotfiles are tested with Arch Linux (recommended), Manjaro Linux, Arco Linux and EndeavourOS.
+The dotfiles are tested with the following Arch based distributions:

+- Arch Linux (recommended)
+- Manjaro Linux
+- Arco Linux
+- EndeavourOS

+But the installation should work on all Arch Linux based distributions as well.

 For Arco Linux users: Please reinstall/force the installation of all packages during the installation/update.

+## Before you start

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.
 PLEASE READ THIS README until the end before starting the installation.